ibexa/documentation-developer/docs/tutorials/extending_admin_ui/1_creating_a_dashboard_tab.md

 # Step 1 - Creating a Dashboard tab

 The Dashboard is the front page that you visit after logging in to the Back Office.
-You can also get to it from any other page by selecting eZ logo in the top left corner.
+You can also get to it from any other page by selecting the site logo in the top left corner.
-By default, Dashboard contains two blocks: "My content" and "Common content", which list Content items and Media.
+By default, the Dashboard contains two blocks: "My content" and "Common content", which list Content items and Media.
 The "Me" block additionally lists the current user's drafts.

 ![Unmodified dashboard](img/dashboard.png)